-Football was suspended due to the conflict between 1915 and 1920, with Blues marking its return by finishing third in Division Two ahead of being promoted as Champions for a second time in 1921.
-A first FA Cup final was reached a decade down the line as the Club were in the process of recording 18 consecutive seasons in the top-flight.
+Football was suspended due to the conflict between 1915 and 1920, with Blues marking its return by finishing third in Division Two ahead of being promoted as Champions for the second time in 1921.
+A first FA Cup final was reached a decade down the line as the Club were in the process of recording 18 consecutive seasons in the top flight.

 World War Two again saw the Football League halted and the Kop sustained damage from bombing, whilst the Main Stand – when operating as a Fire Station – burned down.
 Various ingenious solutions were sought to ensure the show went on as the previous competitions resumed and another second-tier title was secured in 1948.